py-sdl/py-sdl2/doc/modules/sdl2_sdlimage.rst

 (:obj:`SDL_RWops`) is a valid image file of a given format.
-Note that all of these functions will return 0 if SDL2_image was not built with support for that format, even if it is a valid image of that type, so be cautious when using these for formats like WEBP, JPEG, PNG, and TIFF, which are optional when building SDL2_image.
+Note that all of these functions will return 0 if SDL2_image was not built with support for that format, even if it is a valid image of that type, so be cautious when using these for formats like WEBP, AVIF, JXL, and TIFF, which are optional when building SDL2_image.

+.. autofunction:: IMG_isAVIF

 .. autofunction:: IMG_isICO